About Parker

 multi-strategy social programmes.

-The two Principals in Parker Duignan are Dr
+The two Principals at Parker Duignan Consulting

 Paul Duignan